-- A minimum 1/2 in.
-(13 mm) air clearance must be maintained at the sides of the fireplace assembly. - Chimney sections at any level require a 2 in.
+- I60 A minimum 1 in.
+(25 mm) air clearance must be maintained at the back and sides of the fireplace assembly. - I80 A minimum 1 1/2 in.
+(38 mm) air clearance must be maintained at the back and sides of the fireplace assembly. - Chimney sections at any level require a 2 in.
 (51 mm) minimum air space clearance between the framing and chimney section.